General Business Courses

 [P:BUS-Z 302, senior standing.]

-Examines major ethical theories as a basis for analyzing ethical behavior in the business environment.
-Investigates such issues as economic competition, discriminatory practices, manipulation of power, environmental conservation, and organizational cultures.
+Major ethical theories are examined in order to provide a basis for analyzing ethical behavior in the business environment.
+Such issues as economic competition, discriminatory practices, manipulation of power, environmental conservation, and organizational cultures are investigated.

 BUS-X 100 Business Administration: Introduction (3 cr.)